← 0xkazwriting

 On February 28, 2026, the US and Israel launched strikes against Iran.

 From the start, the conflict went in an unexpected direction.
 Targets were not just military sites — desalination plants started getting hit.
 On March 7, a plant on Iran's Qeshm Island was attacked (Iran blamed the US; the US and Israel denied it).
-The next day, an Iranian drone struck a desalination facility in Bahrain.
-In Fujairah, UAE, the port and oil storage facilities took direct hits, triggering fires and suspending oil operations.
+The next day, an Iranian drone hit a desalination facility in Bahrain.
+In Fujairah, UAE, the port and oil storage facilities took direct hits, starting fires and stopping oil operations.

-One researcher put it plainly: “Oil built the Persian Gulf.
+One researcher said it simply: “Oil built the Persian Gulf.
 Desalinated water keeps it alive.”
 That infrastructure is now part of the conflict.

 The “Dubai loses water in one strike” claim

-Social media has been circulating a story that Dubai is one attack away from a water crisis, because everything depends on Jebel Ali.
+Social media has been spreading a story that Dubai is one attack away from a water crisis, because everything depends on Jebel Ali.

 But “one strike and it's over” is an exaggeration.

-Jebel Ali is actually made up of 43 MSF (Multi-Stage Flash) distillation units plus 2 reverse osmosis plants, spread across stations D, E, G, K, L, and M. A single explosion cannot take all of them down simultaneously.
-Dubai also has additional smaller plants, and there is a wider water transmission grid across the UAE that allows inter-emirate supply in emergencies.
+Jebel Ali is made up of 43 MSF (Multi-Stage Flash) distillation units plus 2 reverse osmosis plants, spread across stations D, E, G, K, L, and M. One explosion cannot take all of them out at once.
+Dubai also has smaller plants, and there is a wider water grid across the UAE that lets emirates share supply in emergencies.

-On top of that, DEWA had been working toward a 90-day emergency underground water reserve at Jebel Ali, targeting a storage capacity of 6,000 million imperial gallons when complete.
+On top of that, DEWA has been building a 90-day emergency underground water reserve at Jebel Ali, with a target storage of 6,000 million imperial gallons when complete.

 There is real risk here.
 But it is not a single point of failure.

-While going through all of this, I ended up down a rabbit hole about Abu Dhabi's water and sanitation systems — and found some things I had not expected.
+While going through all of this, I went deep into Abu Dhabi's water and sanitation systems — and found things I did not expect.

-I invest in property on Al Reem Island, so I have walked past various utility buildings and facilities there without thinking much about them.
-I had no idea what was actually inside them, or what was happening underneath.
+I invest in property on Al Reem Island.
+I have walked past utility buildings and facilities there many times without thinking about them.
+I had no idea what was inside them, or what was happening underneath.

 Why does Abu Dhabi flood when it rains?

 Building a billion-dollar stormwater drainage network for rain that comes two days a year makes no economic sense.
-In a desert environment, drainage pipes also face constant problems — sand clogging and salt corrosion make maintenance expensive.
-So roads temporarily flooding is accepted as a minor inconvenience.
+In a desert, drainage pipes also face constant problems — sand clogging and salt damage make maintenance expensive.
+So roads flooding temporarily is accepted as a small inconvenience.

-What is not accepted as an inconvenience is the water supply failing.
-That is treated as an existential problem, and the spending reflects it.
+What is not accepted is the water supply failing.
+That is treated as an existential problem, and the spending shows it.

 The Liwa underground water reserve

-About 160 km southwest of Abu Dhabi city, beneath the Liwa sand dunes, sits the world's largest desalinated water Aquifer Storage and Recovery (ASR) project.
+About 160 km southwest of Abu Dhabi city, under the Liwa sand dunes, sits the world's largest desalinated water Aquifer Storage and Recovery (ASR) project.

-The concept: pump surplus desalinated water into the underground sand aquifer during periods of high production, then recover it when needed.
-Abu Dhabi started feasibility studies in 2001, ran pilots from 2003 to 2009, built the full facility from 2009 to 2016, and has been running large-scale injection since 2015.
+The idea: pump extra desalinated water into the underground sand aquifer when production is high, then pull it out when needed.
+Abu Dhabi started studies in 2001, ran pilots from 2003 to 2009, built the full facility from 2009 to 2016, and has been running large-scale injection since 2015.
 Total investment was around $350 million.

-Storage capacity is approximately 26 million cubic meters, with recovery efficiency of 85–95%.
-The target: supply the entire city of Abu Dhabi for 90 days from this reserve alone.
+Storage is about 26 million cubic meters, with recovery efficiency of 85–95%.
+The goal: supply the entire city of Abu Dhabi for 90 days from this reserve alone.

-This is not something you see mentioned in real estate brochures.
+You will not see this in real estate brochures.
 But it is sitting under the desert.

 A sewer tunnel that goes 105 meters underground